elseif/MikroTikPatch/README.md

 ### Uses keygen to generate license key (keygen in iso or img).
 ![](keygen.png)

+## How generate license key
+    unzip keygen.zip
+    keygen.exe software_id
+## How to use shell
+    install option-{version}.npk package
+    telnet routeros with username devel and password is same admin
+## How to use python3
+    install python3-{version}.npk package
+    telnet routeros with username devel and password is same admin python -V
 ### npk.py
     Sign，Verify，Create, Extract npk file.
 ### patch.py